seanf316/P2-Movie-Buff-Or-Bluff/README.md

 ### End of Quiz

-When the user has finished the quiz the end results will display.
+When the user has finished the quiz the results will display.
 If the user has not answered any questions correctly the username entry will be hidden and they will be instructed to Play Again to get their name on the Leaderboard.
-If the user does answer some questions correctly their results will be show along with a message and movie quote - these will change based off users results.
+If the user does answer some questions correctly their results will be shown along with a message and movie quote - these will change based on users' results.
 They will now be able to enter a username - there is an indication to tell the user that their username needs to be between 4 and 10 characters with no spaces (spaces have been disabled in the code).
-If the user enters less than 4 characters or more than 10 and try's to save the Save button will be disabled, if the user enters a username between 4 & 10 characters the indication text will hide and user and save their username.
+If the user enters less than 4 characters or more than 10 and try's to save the Save button will be disabled, if the user enters a username between 4 & 10 characters the indication text will hide, and user and save their username.
 When the user saves their username they will be redirected to the Highscores page.
 ![Desktop Quiz No Score](/docs/readme/features/desktop-end-noscore.PNG)
 ![Desktop Quiz Score One](/docs/readme/features/desktop-end-score.PNG)
 ![Desktop Quiz Username](/docs/readme/features/desktop-end-username.PNG)